beginning of content

 The triage nurse

-EDs use a triage (pronounced tree-arj) system, which ensures the people who need help most urgently are treated first.
+EDs use a triage system.
+This ensures the people who need help most urgently are treated first.

-The triage nurse will talk to you and might examine you, and will then place you in 1 of 5 categories:
+The triage nurse will talk to you and might examine you.
+They will then place you in 1 of 5 categories:

-If your condition gets worse or changes, let the triage nurse know.
-You may be asked to avoid food and drink while you wait to see a doctor.
+If your condition gets worse or changes, it's important to let the triage nurse know.

 The ED doctor

-In time, you will be seen by a doctor in a private area.
-They will talk to you and examine you to assess your condition and decide what treatment or medicine you need.
-The doctor may order blood tests, x-rays, scans or other tests.
+They will assess your condition and decide what treatment you need.
+The doctor may arrange for you to have blood tests, x-rays and other tests.

-In some cases, emergency departments have specialised nurses and allied health staff instead of, or to support, doctors.
-You might be offered to see a social worker or referred to other doctors or specialist nurses.
+In some cases, emergency departments also have allied health staff.
+You might be seen by a social worker or a specialist nurse.

-What should I ask before being discharged from the ED?
+What should I ask before being discharged from ED?

-Before you are discharged from hospital, ask for:
+Before you are discharged from hospital, make sure you:

 ASK YOUR DOCTOR — Preparing for an appointment?
 Use the Question Builder for general tips on what to ask your GP or specialist.